-The first ‘Catalysis Connected’ conference was held in Utrecht from 24-27 August 2019, right after Europacat 2019.
+The first ‘Catalysis Connected’ conference was held in Utrecht in 2019, right after Europacat 2019.

 Partners